Student Organizations

 American Institute of Chemical Engineers (AIChE)

-As a consistent top ten program, Chemical Engineering at the University of Delaware has a long tradition of excellence.
-The American Institute of Chemical Engineers has a long established history with the faculty at the University, and the student chapter is currently in the process of meeting the high standards set by the department.
-Through the participation in AIChE sponsored events, students have the opportunity to interact with their peers at other universities, and the current officers are striving to provide students with career-related information.
+As a consistent top-ten program, Chemical Engineering at the University of Delaware has a long tradition of excellence.
+The American Institute of Chemical Engineers has a long-established history with the faculty at the University, and the student chapter is currently in the process of meeting the high standards set by the department.
+Through participation in AIChE-sponsored events, students have the opportunity to interact with their peers at other universities, and the current officers are striving to provide students with career-related information.
 The student chapter at the University also provides members with opportunities to network with Chemical Engineering professionals in local and regional sections.

 Advisor: Joshua Enszer